LiDAR-based 3D Change Detection at City Scale: Acknowledgement

-This work was funded by the University of Jeddah, Jeddah, Saudi Arabia, under grant No.(UJ-24-SUTU-1290).
+This work was funded by the University of Jeddah, Jeddah, Saudi Arabia, under grant No. (UJ-24-SUTU-1290).
 The authors, therefore, thank the University of Jeddah for its technical and financial support.
-This project is a collaborative effort between the University of Jeddah and the University of Western Australia.
+This project is a collaborative effort between the University of Jeddah and the University of Western Australia, conducted under the Sustainable Partnerships Program with Distinguished International Universities.